gab3alm/csun_nsls/README.md

 `App running at: http://localhost:3000/`

 Congrats, the project is up and running.
 Now just go to a browser and go to that address.

+You can make changes to the project using your favorite text editor or IDE.

+When the project is running, any kind of file changes force the browser to refresh in order to show changes.

+## Using Windows or OSX?
+Honestly, I have not developed Meteor apps in Windows or OSX, yet.

+Meteor has a Windows installer that will get you started.

+OSX has a similar installation process as Linux.

+Google is your best friend!